chapel-lang/chapel/doc/rst/technotes/gpu.rst

     ``CHPL_RT_NUM_THREADS_PER_LOCALE=1``.
 Versions as early as 7.x may work, although we have not tested this.

-  * If targeting AMD GPUs, we require ROCm version 4.x; we suspect version 5.x will work as well although we have not tested so.
+  * If targeting AMD GPUs, we require ROCm version 4.x or <5.4.
+ROCm versions greater than 5.4 are not supported, yet.

 GPU-Related Environment Variables